 Note that the online “Request Accommodations” system will not accept submissions for a given administration after the deadline has passed.
 Requests that are submitted to Accommodated Testing by email must be received in LSAC’s office by 11:59 p.m.
 (ET) on the deadline day associated with your LSAT registration.

 Will LSAC confirm receipt of my documentation?

-Information on the status of your accommodation request will be posted to your LSAC online account under LSAT Status.
+Information on the status of your accommodation request will be posted to your LSAC JD Account under LSAT Status.
 In most cases, confirmation of receipt of documentation will be noted on your account approximately 5 business days after LSAC receives your documentation.

 I need to have medication or a medical device with me during the test.
 Do I need to submit a request for testing accommodations?

 If you have a medical need for one or more of the following personal medical items during your test, you do NOT need to make a request or submit documentation to LSAC for approval.
 These items are permitted for all test takers during the test without prior authorization: non-tinted eyeglasses, hearing aids, medication (e.g., pills, inhaler, insulin/glucose tablets, eye drops), heart monitor, arm or shoulder sling, cast, brace, cane, crutches, walker, wheelchair, insulin pump/glucometer/diabetic supplies (Note: Bluetooth-enabled medical devices must be preapproved as a testing accommodation), TENS unit, service animal (not comfort animal).